Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ### 3.1.2.
 Use case

-_\&lt;Map the functional requirement to one or more use cases mentioned in the Business Requirements document.
+_Map the functional requirement to one or more use cases mentioned in the Business Requirements document.
 If the use case is not described in detail in the Business Requirements document, describe the use case here.
-This typically includes the element s in the following table.\&gt;_
+This typically includes the element s in the following table._

 ## Registration part